 - Twist the tension wrench in the correct direction, and the lock should spring open!

-As I said before, this sounds much easier than it is in practice.
-In a pinch, you can use paper clips, but they will not have the same ease of use as real lockpicks.
+Like I said earlier, this sounds much easier than it is in practice.
+In a pinch, you can use paper clips, but they will not have the same ease of use as real lock picks.

 3. “Screw and Rod” Technique

 This technique is specifically for opening car doors.
-Be warned, this technique is potentially damaging to your car door and should only be performed if it is necessary.
-All you will need is a screwdriver and long, skinny rod made of metal or some other sturdy material.
+Be warned, this technique is potentially damaging to your car door and should only be performed if deemed necessary.
+All you need is a screwdriver and long, skinny rod made of metal or some other sturdy material.